emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 linked multiple times in intermediate build stages, which would result in duplicate symbol errors.

-There is `experimental support <https://github.com/emscripten-core/emscripten/wiki/Linking>`_ for true dynamic libraries, loaded as runtime, either via dlopen or as a shared library.
+There is :ref:`experimental support <Dynamic-Linking>` for true dynamic libraries, loaded as runtime, either via dlopen or as a shared library.
 See that link for the details and limitations.

 Configure may run checks that appear to fail